 Evaluating the Extent of Your Injuries

 As you can see from everything above, disputed liability cases are a tough fight.
 While you may feel aggrieved and hurt that you were involved in an accident, it may simply not be worth the fight given the damages and injuries involved.

 To successfully resolve a claim, additional time and expense would be necessary, and you should carefully evaluate whether the extent of your injuries justifies the significant additional costs of hiring the private investigator and accident reconstruction expert.

 If, however, you are certain that you were less than 50% at fault for the accident, think you have the facts to prove it, and your injuries are severe enough, a claim properly researched and presented by an attorney, or, failing that, a lawsuit, may help you obtain recovery where you would otherwise be left with nothing.

 Self-represented litigants frequently run into insurance stonewalling tactics in trying to settle their case on their own.

-Consider the relative positions of the parties involved: this accident may be your first, and hopefully last brush with the insurance industry, whereas your adjuster has seen hundreds, if not thousands of claims similar to yours and has probably resolved most of them for pennies on the dollar.
+Consider the relative positions of the parties involved: this accident maybe your first, and hopefully last brush with the insurance industry, whereas your adjuster has seen hundreds, if not thousands of claims similar to yours and has probably resolved most of them for pennies on the dollar.

 People are eager to achieve closure – that's human nature.
-Which is why it pays to put an experienced representative between yourself and the insurance adjuster.
+This is why it pays to put an experienced representative between yourself and the insurance adjuster.
 Our Los Angeles personal injury lawyers at Injury Justice Law Firm are skilled at handling all types of auto claims, be it a rear-end collision, a T-bone accident, or a disputed liability case.

 Call Our Personal Injury Law Firm – Free Consultation